SimonSubokLee/ston-docs-son/admin/wm.rst

 Service Status
 ====================================

-Monitors the service status of each virtual host.
+You can monitor the service status of each virtual host.

 .. figure:: img/wm_vstat3.png
    :align: center